NEW DATES: Please note that the Conference has been postponed to 5 – 11 June 2022.

 More information will follow shortly, please check back here.

-The joint meeting of the Society for the Preservation of Natural History Collections (SPNHC) and the International Council of Museums Committee for Museums and Collections of Natural History (ICOM NATHIST) will take place from the 7th – 13th June 2020 in Edinburgh, Scotland, UK.
+The joint meeting of the Society for the Preservation of Natural History Collections (SPNHC) and the International Council of Museums Committee for Museums and Collections of Natural History (ICOM NATHIST) will take place in Edinburgh, Scotland, UK.
 The theme for the meeting is ‘The Role of Natural History Collections in Global Challenges’

 National Museums – A Centre of Global Excellence

 The vision of George Wilson, the first director of what is now the National Museum of Scotland, was for “a museum of the world in relation to Scotland”.
 This statement, delivered two years after the museum was founded in 1854 is as true today as it was then.

 Royal Botanic Garden Edinburgh